walmartlabs/concord-website/docs/processes-v1/index.md

 ### Context

-The `context` variable provides access to the current process' state: variables, current flow name, etc. The `context` variable is avalailable at any moment during the flow execution and can be accessed using expressions, [scripts](../getting-started/scripting.html) or in [tasks](../getting-started/tasks.html):
+The `context` variable provides access to the current process' state: variables, current flow name, etc. The `context` variable is available at any moment during the flow execution and can be accessed using expressions, [scripts](../getting-started/scripting.html) or in [tasks](../getting-started/tasks.html):